Obama 2012

 Microsites

-A major presidential campaign had many different departments: Field teams, Surrogates, Opposition Research and may more.
-Each of these departments had its own needs and more often than not, those needs included a website of some sort.
+A major presidential campaign has a lot of moving parts — field teams, surrogates, opposition research, and plenty more.
+Each department had its own needs, and more often than not, those needs included a website.
 Following are several microsites I had the opportunity to design.

 Young Americans for Obama